-The years leading up to the Protestant Reformation were bursting with excitement and progress.
+The years leading up to the Protestant Reformation were bursting with excitement and ripe with progress.
 It was the days of Leonardo Da Vinci, Michelangelo, and Christopher Columbus.
 The Renaissance was in full swing and culture and innovation flourished.
 It was the end of the Middle Ages and dawn of the modern era.

 The Darkness of the Religious World

 The Catholic Church had buried the gospel in a mountain of superstition, tradition, and bad theology.
 Prayers were uttered for the dead.
 Relics were adulated.
 Services were delivered in Latin, a language that few people knew.
 Mary and the Saints were viewed as mediators in prayer.
 Church positions were sold or given to family members.
 Bishops and local priests were corrupt (some broke their vows and even had illegitimate children).
 The Pope, who held the keys to salvation, was greedy and underhanded.